Triport, Vlorë: Ancient period

 The area was one of those coastal Illyrian sites that had experienced pre-urban activity beginning from the 11th–10th centuries BCE.
 British scholar N. G. L. Hammond, who visited southern Albania before World War II, reported the discovery of two Mycenaean ceramic sherds from the unenclosed settlement at Triport, however he did not provide any illustration.
 On this settlement excavations were carried out from the late 1970s, but no other Mycenaean pottery was reported.

 The area is traditionally assumed to have been colonized by Ancient Greeks.
 A large fortified port-town has been found in Triport, which was inhabited from the 6th century BCE to the 2nd century AD.
 It was delimited by three walls, the first of which dating back to the late 6th century BCE.
+Triport was likely one of the largest cities and ports in Illyria between the 3rd and 2nd centuries BC.
 The port activity in this site lasted from at least the archaic period to the medieval period.
 It has been suggested that a transfer of the ancient city from the site of Triport to the site of modern Vlorë occurred.
 The center of the modern city features walls dating from the 4th to the 10th centuries CE, as well as a wall, a quadrangular tower and ruins of a huse with ceramics dating back to the 3rd–4th centuries and to the 6th-7th centuries CE.

 The archaeological site of Triport has been identified with ancient Thronion or Aulon.
 Thronion was attested by Pausanias (2nd century CE) as a Locrian–Euboean colony, but also by a dedication on a monument erected in Olympia, both accounts reporting that Apollonia conquered the city around 450 BCE.
 Aulon, from which Vlorë took its name, was mentioned for the first time by Ptolemy (2nd century CE) among the towns of the Illyrian Taulantii.
 Carl Patsch proposed the first location of Aulon in Treport being then transferred to the current location of Vlora, and Pierre Cabanes proposed the location of Thronion in Treport; those identifications are not in contradiction with each other.
 Triport can be considered to have been outside, but on the border, of the territory of the Amantes, who were found in the hinterland of the Bay of Vlorë.